EFForg/privacybadger/doc/tests.md

 # Working with Privacy Badger's tests

-We have a few different types of tests:
+There are two types of tests:

-* We use [unit tests](/doc/tests.md#unit-tests) for confirming that smaller pieces of code behave as expected.
+* [Unit tests](/doc/tests.md#unit-tests) for exercising isolated units of code
-* [Functional tests](/doc/tests.md#functional-tests) test the UI and that things integrate together properly.
+* [Functional tests](/doc/tests.md#functional-tests) for verifying high-level extension functionality

-* [Travis CI](/doc/tests.md#travis-ci) runs all these automatically for every pull request on both Chrome and Firefox.
+[Travis CI](/doc/tests.md#travis-ci) runs unit and functional tests on every pull request on Chrome, Firefox and Edge.

 ## Travis CI

-Every pull request runs the full suite of functional and unit tests on [Travis CI](https://travis-ci.com/).
-We test on latest stable Chrome and Firefox releases, as well as on Chrome Beta, Firefox Beta and Firefox ESR.
+Every pull request runs the full suite of tests on [Travis CI](https://travis-ci.com/).
+We test on latest stable Chrome and Firefox releases, as well as on Chrome Beta, Edge Beta, Firefox Beta and Firefox ESR.

 See [`.travis.yml`](/.travis.yml) for Travis configuration, [`scripts/setup_travis.sh`](/scripts/setup_travis.sh) for test setup, and [`scripts/run_travis.sh`](/scripts/run_travis.sh) for test execution procedures.